nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `MEMBER_ID` **must be a positive integer** 1, 2, 3, …​
 * `MEMBER_ID` refers to the index number of the member of concern in the displayed member list.

+Example:
+* `tlist /m 2` lists all tasks of the member with index number 2.

 #### Mark a task as done : `tdone`
 Marks the specified task of the specified member as done.
 Only can be used when the task list has entries (accessible via `tlist /m MEMBER_ID`).